 This option enables extra code (especially the SQLITE_CONFIG_SQLLOG option to sqlite3_config()) that can be used to create logs of all SQLite processing performed by an application.
 These logs can be useful in doing off-line analysis of the behavior of an application, and especially for performance analysis.
 In order for the SQLITE_ENABLE_SQLLOG option to be useful, some extra code is required.
 The "test_sqllog.c" source code file in the SQLite source tree is a working example of the required extra code.
 On unix and windows systems, a developer can append the text of the "test_sqllog.c" source code file to the end of an "sqlite3.c" amalgamation, recompile the application using the -DSQLITE_ENABLE_SQLLOG option, then control logging using environment variables.
 See the header comment on the "test_sqllog.c" source file for additional detail.

 This option adds additional logic to the ANALYZE command and to the query planner that can help SQLite to chose a better query plan under certain situations.
-The ANALYZE command is enhanced to collect histogram data from each index and store that data in the sqlite_stat3 table.
+The ANALYZE command is enhanced to collect histogram data from all columns of every index and store that data in the sqlite_stat4 table.
 The query planner will then use the histogram data to help it make better index choices.
+The downside of this compile-time option is that it violates the query planner stability guarantee making it more difficult to ensure consistent performance in mass-produced applications.

 This option enables the soundex() SQL function.